-The SPEEDY 4all & 4you, SPEEDY 4all Ergo & 4you Ergo and SPEEDY 4teen rigid frame wheelchairs (called "product" in the following) are classified as class I products.
+The SPEEDY A1 & A2 fixed frame wheelchairs (referred to as "product" below) are classified as class I products.

 3.2 Conformity

 As the manufacturer, PRO ACTIV Reha-Technik GmbH declares that the respective product is a class I product and meets the requirements of the EU Medical Devices Directive (2017/745).